department-of-veterans-affairs/vets-website/content/pages/faq.md

                 <h3>How to get a premium DS Logon account</h3>
                 <ul class="usa-unstyled-list">
                   <li markdown="1" itemscope itemtype="http://schema.org/Question">
-                    <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-dslogon-0" itemprop="name">What's a premium DS Logon account, and why would I want one? </button>
+                    <button class="usa-button-unstyled usa-accordion-button" aria-controls="faq-dslogon-0" itemprop="name">What’s a premium DS Logon account, and why would I want one? </button>
                     <div id="faq-dslogon-0" class="usa-accordion-content" itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
                       <div itemprop="text">
                         <p>A <strong>DS Logon</strong> account is a U.S. government-owned secure ID that gives you a single username and password to sign in to many different VA and Department of Defense (DoD) websites and apps.
-These include Vets.gov and other sites you can use to manage your benefits and services, like eBenefits, the TRICARE&reg; patient portal, and milconnect.</p>
+These include Vets.gov and other sites you can use to manage your benefits and services, like eBenefits, the TRICARE&reg; patient portal, and milConnect.</p>
                         <p>With a basic <strong>DS Logon</strong> account, you can access some features of these sites.
 But you'll need a premium account to view your personal information in VA and DoD systems or to use any apps that connect to your VA health record.</p>
                         <p>With a premium account, you can do things like:</p>
                         <ul>
-                          <li>View your medical test results and other personal information from your VA health record</li>
+                          <li>View your medical test results and other personal information from your VA health records</li>
                           <li>Check the status of your claims</li>
                           <li>Send secure emails to your VA doctor</li>
                         </ul>